 If you have been charged with a DUI, do not lose hope!
 There are a number of options that may be available to you depending on your situation.
 If alcohol or drugs have become a consistent problem in your life and you have received multiple DUIs, you may be able to enter in a Deferred Prosecution program.
 This program has a dual function: eliminate the DUI charge and help a person get a handle on their addiction problem or disease.
 Only individuals who believe they have a real problem and that problem is the direct cause of their DUI charges can go through this program.

 The Revised Code of Washington (RCW) lays out the specifics for this program.
-The statute in question, RCW 10.05, gives you the ability to petition the court for a Deferred Prosecution on your DUI case.
+RCW 10.05, gives you the ability to petition the court for a Deferred Prosecution on your DUI case.
 It is important to keep in mind that this program is not for everyone.
 The program is five years long and is quite rigorous and demanding.
 The good news is that if you successfully complete it, your DUI will be dismissed.

-In order to qualify for the program, you must first have a serious alcohol problem for which treatment is required.
+To qualify for deferred prosecution in Washington, you must first have a serious alcohol problem for which treatment is required.
 The law extends to include mental health and drug-related deferred prosecutions as well.
 If you have one of these three problems and believe you may need treatment and believe that a similar offense will most likely happen again without treatment, you will qualify.
 If you believe that you did not commit a crime and are innocent of the DUI or DWI charge, this is not the path for you to take.

 The entire Deferred Prosecution program will take a minimum of five years.
 The program begins with a two year treatment program.
 In addition to this two year treatment plan, you will be required to attend two Alcoholics Anonymous (or similar sober support) meetings per week for the five years.
 You will be required to abstain from all alcohol and non-prescribed drugs throughout your time.
 You will be required to obtain an ignition interlock device as well.